 Average Weather in Fort Knox Kentucky, United States

-In Fort Knox, the temperature typically varies from 27°F to 87°F over the course of the year, and is rarely below 11°F or above 94°F.
+In Fort Knox, the summers are warm and muggy, the winters are chilly and wet, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 27°F to 87°F and is rarely below 11°F or above 94°F.

 Average High and Low Temperature